Another day, another defection

 Update: Sir Robert Buckland, Secretary of State for Justice from 2019 to 2021, has seemingly endorsed Matthew Parris’ comments.
 He’s on tonight’s guest list too.
 Could be interesting!

-A trio of baronesses: Catherine Mayer, Claire Fox and Kate Hoey at the 2025 Forest annual lunch at Boisdale of Belgravia
+A trio of baronesses: Catherine Meyer, Claire Fox and Kate Hoey at the 2025 Forest annual lunch at Boisdale of Belgravia